-This is life on the road, not an endless vacation.
-We are RVing, not just "camping" - spending all our days playing tourist and evenings roasting marshmallows over a campfire.
+This is life on the road and water, not an endless vacation.
+As a full or part-time nomad, we aren't spending all of our days playing tourist and evenings roasting marshmallows over a campfire.

 There will be bad weather days, or days you’re not feeling well, or days you’re just overwhelmed exploring yet another epic location (yes, it happens) when you'd rather just Netflix and chill at home.

-Unwinding after a day of work, exploring, and socializing in front of the tube is not a crime!
+Unwinding after a day of work, exploring, or socializing by plopping down in front of the tube is not a crime!

-The cable is cut, satellite TV is hit-or-miss through the trees, over the air channels are completely unfamiliar, and online streaming can leave you fighting with flakey connections and living in fear of cellular data overages.
+The cable is cut, satellite TV is hit-or-miss through trees or masts, over the air channels are completely unfamiliar, and online streaming can leave you fighting with flakey connections and living in fear of cellular data overages.

 If you have a fast and unlimited residential data plan, like cable or fiber internet, then these data demands are no big deal.

-But for those of us managing mobile connections with capped data and constantly variable speeds, we quickly start running into problems if we’re not willing to adjust our expectations and viewing habits.
+But for those of us managing mobile connections with confusingly limited "unlimited" plans and constantly variable speeds, we quickly start running into problems if we’re not willing to adjust our expectations and viewing habits.

-With some forms of mobile connectivity being as fast, or now even faster, than home-based cable services - you can actually easily use your entire capped data for the month quicker than you might think possible - sometimes just by watching only a movie or two online.
+With some forms of mobile connectivity being as fast, or now even faster, than home-based cable services - you can easily blow through your quota for the month quicker than you might think possible - sometimes just by watching only a movie or two online.

-But never fear - you don't have to give up your favorite shows if you RV frequently.
+But never fear - you don't have to give up your favorite shows to live life on the go.